 - Below we have uploaded an exciting challenge by the UK-based start-up Smart Separations.
 This company are set to revolutionalise filters for drastically improving indoor air quality and for biological samples across the world!
 Dr Ian Griffiths from Oxford (also member of the organising team) will come to Cyprus to coordinate the teamwork on this challenge, along with researchers from his group in Oxford.
 Useful expertise: fluid mechanics, asymptotics, numerics

-- We have been working on a challenge about the barriers that women in science face in collaboration with the non-profit AIPFE-Women of Europe.
-We have run a co-creation workshop on 29/10 with 35+ stakeholders from academia, civil society and policy-making to identify key issues and now we are in the process of formulating a quantitative challenge.
+- We have been working on a challenge about the barriers that women in science face in collaboration with the non-profit AIPFE Cyprus-Women of Europe.
+We have run a co-creation workshop on 29/10, at the Cyprus Institute of Neurology and Genetics, with 35 stakeholders from academia, civil society and policy-making to identify key issues.
+Now we are in the process of formulating a quantitative challenge.
 Useful expertise: Data analytics

-- An exciting challenge on reducing fuel consumption while attaching tugboats to ships has emerged from the VTS-Vasilikos terminal services.
-We will be at Vasilikos this week to discuss further and formulate the mathematical challenge to upload here.
+- An exciting challenge on reducing fuel consumption in tugboats has emerged from the VTS-Vasilikos Terminal Services.
+We will be at Vasilikos this week to discuss further and formulate the mathematical challenge.
 Useful expertise: modelling of physics problems, naval engineering, numerics, data analysis

 Problems that have already been tackled in other Study Groups around the world can be found at the international Study Group website.
 Problems descriptions and the reports delivered to the companies after the 1st Study Group in Cyprus (ESGI125) can be found here.